etcadinfinitum/trapped/_posts/2020-05-25-alpha-playtest-prototype.md

 * Victor: Implemented an enemey behavior that chases the first player to connect using a NavMeshPlus dependency for 2D.
 * Victor: Refactored the main scene to use prefabs to decrease future headache merge conflicts.
 * Jayden: Created pressure plate mechanic.
 Trigger is attached to a separate shooting object.
 * Jayden: Implemented a minimap for each player.
-Still testing largeness of minimap vs. usability
+Still testing largeness of minimap vs. usability.
-* Jayden: Made dart-behavior to interact with player behavior
+* Jayden: Made dart-behavior to interact with player behavior .
-* Kyle: Created text announcement system to broadcast messages for players in the server
+* Kyle: Created text announcement system to broadcast messages for players in the server.
-* Kyle: Refactored announcement system to be functional with a single line of code and improved graphics and added scrolling text
+* Kyle: Refactored announcement system to be functional with a single line of code and improved graphics and added scrolling text.
-* Kyle: Added queue system for announcements and functionality for in-game player communication with preset messages attached to names
+* Kyle: Added queue system for announcements and functionality for in-game player communication with preset messages.

 ## Current Work